“I’ll never forgive them for as long as they live!”

 It is possible to forgive a complete A-hole.

 That’s because forgiveness doesn’t excuse behaviour that was wrong or unfair.
-It doesn’t make it okay to commit murder, genocide or steal biscuits.
-It just gives you the distance, self-encouragement, presence and mojo not to mind it any more.
+It doesn’t make it okay to commit genocide or steal cupcakes.

-Learning how to forgive people has taken me on a journey to hell and back, even passing through South Croydon!
-This is a photo of me taken just a few years ago.
+Learning how to forgive has taken me on a journey to hell and back, even passing through South Croydon!
+This is a photo of me taken just a few years ago:

 I wasn’t quite myself and if I’m honest it even had some effect on my physical appearance.
 But look at me now!

-Still not 100% but doing so much better than ever before!
+Still not 100% but doing so much better than before!

 How to Forgive

-So get ready for an amazing journey through your lovely brain!
+So get ready for a painstaking journey through the dark recesses of your lovely brain!